mayconfmelo/min-manual/docs/manual.typ

 #arg(
   "par-margin:", "length"
 )[
   Defines the margin space after each paragraph.
-Set it tue same as `line-space` to remove get paragraphs without additional space in between.
+Set it the same as `line-space` to remove get paragraphs without additional space in between.
 ]